Hedde/django-networth/README.md

     >>> 1
     ('Pete', 'Philly').networth()
     >>> 6

-A more complex example:

     ('Pete', 'Philly', <TagManager>).networth()
     >>> 0

-In this example 'result' defines to use the outcome of the function itself as the net result.
+In the last example 'result' defines to use the outcome of the function itself as the net result.
 As we have not added any tags to Pete yet, the count() will be zero.

-Declaring your own Networh logic:
+##### Declaring your own Networh logic:

     from networth.models import NetworthModel as BaseNetworthModel